Last updated on April 24, 2021

 That turning point again

-If you’ve been following the series from Part 1, you’re probably starting to wonder if you learned the guitar all wrong by memorizing tons of shapes and patterns.
+If you’ve been following the series from Part 1, you’re probably starting to wonder if you learned the guitar all wrong by memorizing tons of major chords and scales, as well as shapes and patterns.
 Don’t get me wrong, this actually works for some people but for most, it eventually holds them back as they wonder why they can’t apply music theory to shapes.
 If you’ve come this far, you’re at the fork in the road; you can continue learning patterns and shapes (good for technique), or start taking control of what you’re playing.

-In Part 8, I’ll show you a solid basis for analyzing/building any chord and knowing what to play over it.
+In Part 8 of how to finally learn the fretboard, I’ll show you a solid basis for analyzing/building any chord and knowing what to play over it.